samuel-walters/eng110_devops/README.md

 They can do this by leveraging serverless infrastructure like AWS Lambda or GCP Functions.

-Moreover, automation cuts down on the costs associated with the volume of manual work as the DevOps team can use tools and work seamlessly with one another in the same team to build, test and deploy faster than previously possible.
+Moreover, automation cuts down on the costs associated with the volume of manual work as the DevOps team can use automated tools and work seamlessly with one another to build, test and deploy faster than previously possible.